 Joe remains a part-time GP at Derby Family Medical Centre with 85% of his patients from minority ethnic inner city communities.

-Joe also co-leads the Primary Care Stratified Medicine (PRISM) research group, which aims to develop and use advances in genomics and data science to better identify people's risk of disease and their response to interventions, to improve effective and equitable prevention and health care.
+Joe co-leads the Primary Care Stratified Medicine (PRISM) research group at Nottingham to improve effective and equitable health care and disease prevention.
+PRISM does this by developing and using advances in genomics and data science to better identify people's risk of disease and their response to interventions.

 In 2015, Joe's research was named among the BMJ's top 20 outstanding papers of the past 20 years.